They're sweet, spicy, and smoky! These smoky chipotle honey-mustard glazed chicken thighs make an easy weeknight meal. Paleo.

 - Heat an oven-proof skillet over medium heat.
-Add oil and heat until ripples form.
+Add 2 tablespoon oil and heat until ripples form.
 Carefully add chicken thighs, skin-side down and shake the pan a little to prevent sticking.
 Brown on one side for 3-5 minutes, turn with tongs and do the same on the other side.

 - Remove from heat and pour the smoky chipotle honey-mustard sauce over top.